sayanp1998/BusinessCase-target-ecommerce-Brazil/README.md

 1. We have used BigQuery(SQL) to study the data stored across multiple tables.
 2. We have used Tableau for creating plots to communicate the business insights and recommendations.
 3. We have uploaded 2 pdf files:
-      A. targetSQL_bizCase_complete.pdf: Contains the entire business case with plots, figures and reasoning behind our conclusions.
+    - targetSQL_bizCase_complete.pdf: Contains the entire business case with plots, figures and reasoning behind our conclusions.
-      B. targetSQL_queries.pdf: Contains just the SQL queries.
+    - targetSQL_queries.pdf: Contains just the SQL queries.